kenzylouis/my-site/README.md

 mkdocs serve
 ```

-Assuming that you already follow the steps to [install mkdocs](https://squidfunk.github.io/mkdocs-material/getting-started/) and [create your site](https://squidfunk.github.io/mkdocs-material/creating-your-site/).
+Assuming that you already follow the steps to <a href="https://squidfunk.github.io/mkdocs-material/getting-started/" target="_blank">install mkdocs</a> and <a href="https://squidfunk.github.io/mkdocs-material/creating-your-site/" target="_blank">create your site</a>.